carlosm2/posts-jekyll/proyectos.md

 ## Social Coop Member

-* Social.coop is a cooperative corner of the Fediverse [https://wiki.social.coop](https://wiki.social.coop)
+* Social.coop is a cooperative space within the Fediverse, where I have been participating via Loomio since 2018: [https://wiki.social.coop](https://wiki.social.coop)

 ## Patio Cooperatives